colearora/linux-config/README.md

 # linux_config
-A collection of distribution-specific shell scripts that configure a new Linux environment.
+A collection of shell scripts, each performing distribution-specific system configuration.